tigersizer/cluster-test/cluster-test-04Customization.md

     sudo dnf install gh
 ```

-Set the authentication configuration (assuming you'll use it)
+Set the authentication configuration (assuming you'll use it).
+This is interactive, so the script does not run it.

 ```
     gh auth login